-Divorce is a profound loss and with significant loss comes grief.
+Divorce is a profound loss, and with significant loss comes grief.
 Grief has its own cycle and its own timelines.
-For most couples divorce is devastating, yet for children this may be even more devastating, and life altering in ways we may not fully understand.
+For most couples, divorce is devastating, yet for children, this may be even more devastating, and life-altering in ways we may not fully understand.
 It’s literally turning their world upside down.
 It’s the loss of the parental unit, of family, of all hopes and dreams, and the security of a safe launching pad for pretty much everything that’s important for a child’s healthy development.

 I remember reading a book on the impact of divorce on children almost 25 years ago for personal reference.
 The information in it stated how the experience of divorce and the death of a parent were very similar for children.
 The biggest difference is that with divorce you can see or spend time with the parent for things like visits, birthdays or holidays.
-But, that contact can be a reminder of the loss and re-experiencing the loss on a regular basis.
+But, that contact can be a constant reminder of the loss on a regular basis.
 Like ripping a scab off a deep wound and having it open again, it can take so much longer to heal.

-From the adult’s perspective we eventually learn to move on, we meet someone special and we remarry.
+From the adult’s perspective, we eventually learn to move on, we meet someone special and we remarry.
 We are happy!
 BUT not so much for the children.
 And when parents are unavailable to help the children sort out their stuff or process their feelings because they themselves are grieving, scared and in pain, that adds to the child’s insecurity and fear.

 Children go through the same stages of grief as we do.
-For ease of discussion, let’s look at four main stages of grief and loss: shock, protest, despair and adjustment, and how these can impact on a child’s behaviour.
+For ease of discussion, let’s look at four main stages of grief and loss: shock, protest, despair and adjustment, and how these can impact on a child’s behavior.

-Despair is like depression and it looks like they’ve given up.
-Perhaps they understand or at the very least have resigned themselves to the fact that the fantasy of their parents getting back together is no longer a reality.
-That is a painful reality to hold onto and lots of tears come here.
+Despair is like depression, and it looks like they’ve given up.
+Perhaps they understand, or at the very least have resigned themselves to the fact that the fantasy of their parents getting back together is no longer a reality.
+That is a painful reality to hold onto, and lots of tears come here.

 Adjustment is when things are finally going well, and they have accepted what’s happened to them.
-The divorce isn’t hanging over them like a ghost haunting them and they are able to move on with their lives as well.
+The divorce isn’t hanging over them like a ghost haunting them, and they are able to move on with their lives as well.
 Things are more positive and a new normal is achieved.
 Your relationships with your stepchildren are more viable because they are now seeking new relationships.
 Here is the opportunity to start slowly making connections with them.

 Timelines for grief and loss are very personal.
-We all have anticipated deadlines for grief but when it comes to our children, those timelines need to be adjusted.
-And when the child is going back and forth between parents’ homes that process can be drawn out over a longer period than what would be considered normal or typical.
-They may drift back and forth between protest and despair and may get stuck in the protest phase.
+We all have anticipated deadlines for grief, but when it comes to our children, those timelines need to be adjusted.
+And when the child is going back and forth between parents’ homes, that process can be drawn out over a longer period than what would be considered normal or typical.
+They may drift back and forth between protest and despair, and may get stuck in the protest phase.
 If they have a mom who’s helping them make their protest signs and is fuelling the flames, that stage might get a little bit comfortable for them.